gunrock/gunrock/doc/writing_googletests.md

 }
 } // namespace gunrock
 ```

 5. Now when you run the binary called `unit_test`, it will automatically run your test suite along with all other google tests as well.
 This binary it automatically compiled when gunrock is built, and is found in `/path/to/builddir/bin/unit_test`.

 **Final Remarks:**

-* I will highly recommend reading the Primer document mentioned at the start of this tutorial,
-it explains in detail how to write a unit test using google test, my tutorial has more been about
-how to incorporate it into gunrock.
+* I highly recommend reading the Primer document mentioned at the start of this tutorial.
+It explains in detail how to write a unit test using google test.
+My tutorial has more been about how to incorporate it into Gunrock.
 * Another interesting read is [Measuring Coverage at Google](https://testing.googleblog.com/2014/07/measuring-coverage-at-google.html).